Mighty little global star: Netflix's Indian superhero toddler

 Bheem wears a traditional bindi - a dot on the forehead - and lives in a village where everyone is dressed in Indian clothing.

-Raised by a single mother, he crawls his way into every kind of mischief, occasionally including a cheeky monkey and baby elephant in his escapades.
+Raised by a single mother, he crawls his way into all kinds of mischief, occasionally including a cheeky monkey and baby elephant in his escapades.

 "Kids are really willing to discover (new things) and their curiosity is boundless," she said.